 - Site climate – evaporative demand

 - Condition or health of the tree

 - Stage of development of the tree

-- Availability of water to the tree – water stressed trees use less water than if water readily available
+- Availability of water to the tree – water-stressed trees use less water than if water is readily available

 The tree water use estimation relationship is as follows: